llogiq/llogiq.github.io/_posts/2015-06-04-workflows.md

 organize my thoughts and to share my findings, I'm going to write a bit about my workflow (or how I'd like it to be; reality is more often than not more messy than theory).
-I hope that this will be useful to someone, perhaps even as a guide for people who wish to contribute to clippy.
+I hope that this will be useful to someone; perhaps even as a guide for people who wish to contribute to clippy.

 So let's go through the motions of creating a lint: It all starts out